 St Brendan’s prides itself on its inclusive ethos and we ensure all students feel safe and we do not tolerate bullying or harassment.
 We provide particular support for vulnerable groups such as young people in or leaving care and young carers.

 Careers Advice and Guidance

 You will be able to plan your next step beyond College life using the information provided on the careers programme.
-Our own Information, Advice and Guidance Officers work closely with students and pastoral support staff to provide a comprehensive service.
+Our own Careers Hub Team work closely with students and Academic Mentors to provide a comprehensive service.
 Advice and guidance are provided on your progression to employment, higher or further education or work-based training including apprenticeships.
 Specialist help is available to you when you complete your UCAS form, write your CV and practise your interview technique.
-Appointments are available for all students and the Careers Hub lies within Cafe Max which is easily accessed by all students.
+Appointments are available for all students and the Careers Hub lies within Cafe Max which is easily accessible by all.